 In addition to working with a professional mentor, the Office of First Year Programs and Leadership Development provides first-year students with the opportunity to participate in the Marist Peer Mentor Program.

 The program is designed to provide first-year and transfer students with an immediate connection to peers and to upper-class students who have experienced being new to Marist.

-Peer Mentors are sophomores, juniors and seniors who are actively involved as student leaders and have an extensive knowledge of the various resources available.
-In conjunction with the Office of First Year Programs, your Peer Mentor is dedicated to walking you through your first year as a member of our community.
+Peer Mentors are sophomores, juniors, and seniors who are actively involved as student leaders and have an extensive knowledge of the various resources available.
+In conjunction with the Office of First Year Programs, your peer Mentor is dedicated to walking you through your first year as a member of our community.
+They provide information, connection, and enjoyable activities.
 There are different programs for First-Year and Transfer students to address their differing needs and experiences.
 The Marist Peer Mentor Program is offered at no additional cost to students.